-Thursday, 26 March 2015
+Thursday, March 26, 2015

 Interview with Karine Solene Espineira

-Monika: Today it is my pleasure and honor to interview Karine Solene Espineira, a Chilean-born transgender activist from France, one of the most inspirational and charismatic leaders of the transgender community in France, blogger, the author of "Transidentité: Ordre et panique de genre" (2015), "Médiacultures: la transidentité en télévision" (2015), “La Transyclopédie: Tout Savoir Sur Les Transidentités” (2012) – an encyclopedia of the transgender movement in France (but just not).
-She is a researcher at the University of Nice Sophia Antipolis, and a member of the coordination team of the international campaign Stop Trans Pathologization.
+Monika: Today it is my pleasure and honor to interview Karine Solene Espineira, a Chilean-born transgender activist from France, widely recognized as one of the most inspirational and charismatic leaders of the French transgender community.
+She is a blogger and the author of Transidentité: Ordre et panique de genre (2015), Médiacultures: La transidentité en télévision (2015), and La Transyclopédie: Tout savoir sur les transidentités (2012), an extensive encyclopedia on trans identities in France.
+She is also a researcher at the University of Nice Sophia Antipolis and a member of the coordination team of the international campaign Stop Trans Pathologization.
 Hello Karine!

 Karine: Hello Monika!
 I’m very enchanted by this interview.
 Thank you for it.
 It is an honor to contribute to your blog, which is a precious source of information about our community.
-Our stories can contribute to the culture of our groups but also to the “common culture”.
-I also have to apologize for my English … but my Spanish is better and my French is fantastic!
+Our stories can contribute to the culture of our groups but also to the common culture.
+I also have to apologize for my English, but my Spanish is better, and my French is fantastic!

 La Transyclopédie.